-On March 6, 2003, prior to the execution of the merger agreement, all 20 holders of Computer Motion s Series C convertible preferred stock agreed with Computer Motion to exchange all of the 8,797 outstanding shares of Series C convertible preferred stock for a like number of newly-issued shares of Series D convertible preferred stock.
+On March 6, 2003, prior to the execution of the merger agreement, all 20 holders of Computer Motion s Series C convertible preferred stock agreed with Computer Motion to exchange all of the then 8,797 outstanding shares of Series C convertible preferred stock for a like number of newly-issued shares of Series D convertible preferred stock.
 These holders included Robert W. Duggan, the Chairman and Chief Executive Officer of Computer Motion, who held 1,091 shares of preferred stock, Joseph M. DeVivo, the President and Chief Operating Officer of Computer Motion, who held 100 shares of preferred stock, and an investment fund affiliated with Robert W. Lautz, a director of Computer Motion at the time the merger agreement was approved, which held 1,071 shares of preferred stock.
 The following chart compares the material differences between the Series C convertible preferred stock and the Series D convertible preferred stock and the effect of those differences.

-Terms of Series C Convertible Preferred Stock Contained provision that may have required the vote of holders owning 90% of the Series C convertible preferred stock to approve the merger.
+Terms of Series C Convertible Preferred Stock Terms of Series D Convertible Preferred Stock Effect of Differences Contained provision that may have required the vote of holders owning 90% of the Series C convertible preferred stock to approve the merger.
 No provision for a separate class vote by the holders of Series D convertible preferred stock.
 Series D holders have the right to vote, together with the holders of Computer Motion common stock, at any annual meeting or special meeting of the stockholders of Computer Motion.
 Each share of Series D convertible preferred stock is entitled to one thousand (1,000) votes.
 No class vote is required, so the holders of Series D convertible preferred stock will vote together with common stock to approve and adopt the merger agreement.
 Each share of Series D convertible preferred stock will be entitled to 1,000 votes, while each share of common stock will be entitled to one vote.
+As a result, the 8,492 shares of Series D convertible preferred stock outstanding on the record date will represent approximately 28% of the total votes entitled to approve and adopt the merger agreement.
 Convertible only at the option of holder.
 As a result, if holder did not elect to convert, then Intuitive Surgical would be required to issue stock with equivalent rights, preferences and privileges to the Series C convertible preferred stock.
 Automatically converts into Computer Motion common stock immediately prior to merger.
 Holders will receive Intuitive Surgical common stock in merger.
 All Computer Motion stockholders will receive Intuitive Surgical common stock, rather than a combination of common stock and preferred stock, in the merger.
-Contained provision that may have resulted in the holders of Series C convertible preferred stock receiving a premium for their shares in the merger, such that they would receive 135% of the amount that would be received by holders of Computer Motion common stock.
-Permits holders of Series D convertible preferred stock to either (1) voluntarily convert their shares based upon the original conversion price of \$1.38, or (2) elect to convert their shares under an alternative floating conversion price that would return at least 135% of the original purchase price of the Series C convertible preferred stock.
-Eliminates any premium to the holders of Series D convertible preferred stock if the holders would otherwise receive merger consideration in an amount that provides a result of 135% of their initial investment and, in exchange, provides the holders of Series D convertible preferred stock with a guaranteed minimum return of 35% on their initial investment.
+71 stock.